HewlettPackard/terraform-provider-oneview/README.md

 ```

+:lock: Tip: Check the file permissions because the password is stored in clear-text as Environment Variable.

 ### Image Streamer Client Configuration:

 The Image Streamer (I3S) client is very much similar to the OneView client.
 Following extra environment variables should be set for testing: